artefactual/automation-tools/README.md

 ================

 The Automation Tools project is a set of Python scripts, that are designed to automate the processing of transfers in an Archivematica pipeline.
+And that's pretty cool!

 <!-- doctoc: https://www.npmjs.com/package/doctoc -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->